 On to Ottawa where we bumped into Indira Ghandi on a state visit to Pierre Trudeau.
 She chose to arrive while we were staring at some government building or other.
 That’s the only time I’ve seen a head of state in the flesh ever.
 And one’s enough.

 Somewhere around here I dinged Sherry’s car!
 “I’ll drive!”
 I shouted as we headed for the pub.
 I promptly reversed out the driveway, swung, and BANG!
 I got out and saw to my great relief – how horrible was this!? – that I’d hit a huge Dodge pickup with a bumper a yard deep; not a scratch on it!
 We could hop back into the red bug and bug off to the pub.
 Poor Sherry’s prize red VW wasn’t so lucky.
 I wrecked her left rear fender and light and I had no money to pay for the damage.
 DAMN!!
-Sherry of course was an absolute star about it, bless her!
+Sherry was an absolute star about it, bless her!
 I still owe you, Sherry Porter-Steele!

 Then Toronto, Waterloo and up around Lake Superior, Sudbury, Sault St Marie, Thunder Bay.
 What a sight Superior was!
 Biggest stretch of fresh water imaginable.
 For a Vrystater, awe-inspiring!
 We camped en route wherever we could squirrel away for free.
 Only once were we shoo-ed off and told ‘I’m Sorry, You Can’t Camp Here.’
 This by a Mountie with a big hat, so it was worth it!
 Yes SIR!

 Here we used a rock for a mattress.
 We had just woken up but Kneebone was already being Australian!